CONSULTATION FEE RANGE

 On January 22, 2018, Governor Phil Scott signed legislation that made recreational cannabis legal in Vermont.

 However, at the time of writing, residents of Vermont still can’t purchase recreational cannabis.
-It is a bizarre state of affairs, and it is unlikely that the state will permit sales in 2020.
-Therefore, your only recourse if you need cannabis for severe pain or another reason is to get a Vermont Medical Marijuana Card.
+Sales aren’t expected to begin until October 2022.
+Therefore, at present, your only recourse if you need cannabis for severe pain or another reason is to get a Vermont medical marijuana card.

 The state legalized MMJ on May 19, 2004, via Senate Bill 76.
-Initially, there were only a handful of medical conditions.
-However, the likes of Parkinson’s disease, Crohn’s disease, and Post-Traumatic Stress Disorder (PTSD) have been added since.
-Though adult-use cannabis is legal, finding it is a problem.
+Initially, there were only a handful of qualifying medical conditions.
+However, the likes of Parkinson’s disease, Crohn’s disease, and post-traumatic stress disorder (PTSD) have been added since.

-Subsequent offenses between one and two ounces can result in a possible prison term of two years, as well as a maximum fine of $2,000.
-Possession of more than two ounces is a felony.
-It may result in a prison term of up to 15 years and a maximum fine of $500,000.
+Worse still, the possession of over two ounces is a felony.
+A conviction could result in a prison term of up to 15 years and a maximum fine of $500,000.
 This is certainly something you’ll want to avoid, so let’s see how you can get an MMJ card in Vermont.

 How to Get a Medical Marijuana Card in Vermont

 Here are the necessary steps to apply for a medical marijuana card in Vermont.
-Only state residents who can provide proof of residency need apply.
+Only state residents who can provide proof of residency can apply.

 - Licensed physicians (MD, DO)